aws-samples/awsome-inference/2.projects/quantization/README.md

+# Quantization

+Models keep getting bigger.

+Ways to compress models:

+1. Pruning:

-# How to quantize models post-training to accelerate inference?
+## How to quantize models post-training to accelerate inference?

 ## What is quantization?